mezzato/go.talks/README.md

 ## Slides ##

-Open a command prompt in the directory where is repository has been checked out and launch the present tool.
+Open a command prompt in the directory where is repository has been checked out and launch the present tool:

+    present

 Open a browser at the specified address and choose the slide file.

 ## Source code ##